-The Avon Longitudinal Study of Parents and Children (ALSPAC), also known as Children of the 90s, is an ongoing birth cohort study of a sample of the population from Bristol and the surrounding area [88].
+The Avon Longitudinal Study of Parents and Children (ALSPAC), also known as Children of the 90s, is an ongoing birth cohort study of a sample of the population from Bristol and the surrounding area [91].
 The main aim of ALSPAC is to understand how genetic and environmental factors influence the health and development of parents and children.

-During initial recruitment all pregnant women who were resident in the former county of Avon, an area around Bristol in South West England, with an expected delivery date between 1st April 1991 and 31st December 1992 were invited to participate [88, 89].
+During initial recruitment, all pregnant women who were resident in the former county of Avon, an area around Bristol in South West England, with an expected delivery date between 1st April 1991 and 31st December 1992, were invited to participate [91, 92].
 ALSPAC initially enrolled a cohort of 14,541 pregnancies.
 When the oldest children were approximately 7 years old, additional eligible participants were invited to join the study.
 Therefore, the total sample for the child-based data collected at 7 years is 15,589 with 14,901 alive at 1 year of age.
 All of these children have been regularly followed up using parental and self-completion questionnaires, medical records, educational and clinical assessment and through linkage.
-A proportion of children born in the last 6 months of the recruitment phase (equivalent to 10% of the whole cohort) was selected to take part in a sub-study known as 'Children in Focus' (CiF).
-These children attended clinics between 4 months and 5 years of age (n=1432 ever attended).
+A proportion of children born in the last six months of the recruitment phase (equivalent to 10% of the whole cohort) was selected to take part in a sub-study known as 'Children in Focus' (CiF).
+These children attended clinics between 4 months and 5 years of age (n = 1432 ever attended).

-In addition to studies of the children, ALSPAC has also followed up the mothers ('Focus on the Mothers'), fathers ('Focus on the Fathers') and the children of the Children of the 90s.
+In addition to studies of the children (termed Cohort G1), ALSPAC has also followed up the mothers ('Focus on the Mothers') and fathers ('Focus on the Fathers') of these children - the G0 Cohort - as well as the children of the Children of the 90s (Cohort G2).